 Michael Slote argues that the asymmetry cannot be explained by the presupposition of an implicit consent, because consent (or the lack thereof) makes no difference to our intuitions.
 To substantiate his claim, Slote offers three different scenarios for consideration.
 First, the presence of consent makes no difference, because when others exercise their will by consenting to actions which would harm them, it is nonetheless intuitively more wrong for the agent to perform them.
 Slote writes: "If someone irrationally asks me to harm or kill him, it will presumably be [...] wrong of me to kill him, more wrong at any rate than if I irrationally choose to kill myself [...]".209 While I agree that it would be wrong to kill someone who irrationally asks to be killed, I do not share Slote's intuition that it would be more wrong than an equally irrational suicide.
-Killing someone who irrationally wishes to be killed is wrong because consent is necessary but not sufficient for harming.210 My intuition is that the same applies to self-inflicted harms.
+Killing someone someone without her consent than harming her with her consent.
+See Seana Valentine Shiffrin, "Harm and Its Moral Significance," Legal Theory 18, no. 3 (September 2012): 358-366.